Silvan85/Nova_SDS011/README.md

 ## Deployment

-This liblary was tested on NodeMCU and Duemilanove boards
+This library was tested on NodeMCU and Duemilanove boards

 ## Authors